 Wouldn’t it be nice if your kids just did what they were told, when they were told, without all of the power struggles?

-While there is no magic wand to create this peaceful land, there are a lot of positive parenting strategies that just might make your life a little easier.
+While there is no magic wand to create this peaceful interaction 100% of the time, there are a lot of positive parenting strategies that just might make your life a little easier.

 One of the most effective strategies is learning how to set firm limits and empathize with our child’s reactions.